Shreyansh1812/Finance_Agent/README.md

 - 📊 Run investment research via OpenBB
 - 🔎 Use Google Search to find latest market news
 - ⚡️ Powered by GROQ LLM for lightning-fast performance
-- 🧠 Built on the modular agentic AI structure from Phi
+- 🧠 Built on the modular agentic AI structure from Phi-Data

 ---
 ## 📸 Screenshots